 Rösti is serious business throughout the German-speaking regions of Switzerland.
 Most people have strong opinions as to how to prepare this simple dish – what potato variety to use, using raw or precooked potatoes, what type of pan to use, and of course the fat.
-I’ve learned to keep my opinions to myself and just make the rösti the way I learned while working in a top Zürich restaurant.
+I’ve learned to keep my opinions to myself and just make the rösti the way I learned while working at a top Zürich restaurant.

 Subscription Required For This Content